cesarvr/py-build/README.md

 # Build Script

-This script basically creates a generic infrastructure to deploy generic containers Openshift.
+This script automates the deployment generic containers Openshift.
 We can use these templates to decouple the container creation like image tagging or S2I from the deployment configuration.

 I separated this process in two folder: